Introduction to Grocery Inflation Budget Adjusting

 | Likely action | No change needed | Accept the rise or trim extras to protect meals |

-This calculator is a planning tool, not a receipt-by-receipt forecast.
-It depends on the inflation percentages you enter, so the quality of the output depends on the quality of those assumptions.
-If you type in round numbers from memory, the result will still be directionally helpful, but it will not match your future grocery bill with precision.
-The months field is descriptive rather than dynamic, which means the tool does not model month-by-month compounding or seasonality.
-A single 8 percent increase over 6 months is treated as one change factor for the window you chose.
+Like any grocery inflation planning tool, this calculator is only as precise as the assumptions you enter.
+If the category percentages come from memory or rough estimates, the output will still be directionally useful, but it will not match your future grocery bill exactly.
+The months field is descriptive rather than dynamic, so the calculator does not model month-by-month compounding, changing store habits, or seasonal swings in produce prices.
+A single 8 percent increase over 6 months is treated as one change factor for the window you chose, which is helpful for planning but not the same as a full forecasting model.

-It is also important to understand what the per-meal figure does and does not include.
+It is also important to understand what the per-meal figure includes.
 The calculator treats produce, proteins, pantry staples, and dairy and eggs as meal-producing food categories.
 Household goods, treats and beverages, and miscellaneous spending still raise the total grocery bill, but they are not counted directly in the food-only per-meal math.
-That makes the per-meal result especially useful for households trying to protect core meals, yet it also means the number should not be read as the full cost of every single item that passes through the checkout line.
+That makes the per-meal result especially useful for households trying to protect the core meal plan, yet it also means the number should not be read as the full cost of every item that leaves the store with you.

 - Category shares are broad averages, so unusual one-off purchases may distort a single month.